 If q = 1, then the function is constant.
 It is equivalent to the equation y = 1.

-If q ≠ 1, the exponential function has the same asymptote with the equation y = 0
+If q ≠ 1, the exponential function has the same asymptote with the equation y = 0.

 The exponential function expq(x) is a convex function that passes through the coordinates (0, 1) : ∀ q, q0 = 1.

 Special Case: The exponential function with a tangent at the point (0,1) with line y = x, is the exponential function with the base e.
-It is written as f(x) = ex ou f(x) = exp(x).
+It is written as f(x) = ex or f(x) = exp(x).

-e is an irrational number, called a Euler number or Napier number: e ≈ 2,718 281 : e = f(1).
+e is an irrational number, called the exponential constant: e ≈ 2,718 281. e = f(1).